 THEN: After making early '80s appearances in The Legend of Billie Jean and The Name of the Rose and episodes of Ryan's Hope and The Equalizer, Christian Slater landed the role of Jason "J.D."
 Dean in Heathers.
 He played the rebel who gets to know Veronica and has a dangerous impact on her because of his dark side.

 NOW: Slater continued his big-screen work throughout the '90s, picking up credits for Robin Hood: Prince of Thieves (1991), Star Trek VI: The Undiscovered Country (1991), True Romance (1993), Murder in the First (1995), Broken Arrow (1996), and Very Bad Things (1998).
 He went on to appear in 2000s episodes of The West Wing and Alias and was a part of Bobby's star-studded cast in 2006.
-Slater recently won his first Golden Globe award for his starring role in USA's Mr. Robot.
+Slater won his first Golden Globe award in 2016, for his starring role in USA's Mr. Robot.

 Shannen Doherty (Heather Duke)